taeruh/pauli_tracker/pauli_tracker/xdocs/lib.md

 // we can check whether the output of the live tracker aligns with the frames
 // tracker (in a real application one would probably do this by iteratively adding up
-// the frames with the help of Frames::transposed_reverted) let conditional_summed_frames: Vec<_> = frames
+// the frames with the help of Frames::transposed) let conditional_summed_frames: Vec<_> = frames
     .into_iter()
     .map(|(_, pauli_stack)| pauli_stack.sum_up(&measurements))